SumanSharmaTech/java/questions.md

 VV-IMP
 Q6. create a swing GUI that inputs username and password. when the user clicks submit button theck if the user is valid user or not and display suitable message. {username=ram, password=1111}

+# Database

+Q1.
+Create a GUI frame that insert a record of a student in table with field id, name and roll.

+Q2.
+Create a GUI frame that deletes the associated record based on the id entered in textfield.

+Q3.
+Create a GUI frame that update the name of student based on ID.
+Both ID and name should be entered by user.